jdbeckley/cep-ai-sessions/README.md

 # Donations

+If you find this extension useful, please donate even if just the price of a cup of coffee.
 Donations help open source developers continue to create free resources.
 You can donate to this project via [my PayPal page](https://paypal.me/iconify).

 # DISCLAIMER OF LIABILITY